Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Wallace's Axioms

-Wallace's axioms are organized in two sets: Richness Axioms, which guarantee the agent has a good selection of acts to choose from, and Rationality Axioms, which guide his choice.
-We give somewhat informal statements, and refer to \cite{Wallace2010} or \cite{Wallace2012} for more details.
+Except for a few corrections, and a diferent notation, we present Wallace's axioms as stated in \cite{Wallace2012}.
+Their meaning and justification will be only briefly discussed, as for a formal analysis of the proof these are irrelevant.
+We also do not question them here, leaving such line of inquiry for another paper.

-\subsubsection{Richness axioms}
+The axioms are organized in two sets: richness axioms, which are conditions on the sets $\U_E$ giving the agent a good selection of acts to consider, and preference axioms, conditions his preference orders $\succ^\psi$ must satisfy.

-These are conditions on the sets $\U_E$.
-Wallace's Continuation axiom was excluded, as any $E$ having $\U_E=\emptyset$ can simply be removed from the decision problem.
-We also replaced some of the axioms (\nameref{ax:ReAv}, \nameref{ax:BrAv}, and \nameref{ax:Eras}) by weaker versions, restricted to non-branched states, and added a new one (\nameref{ax:Compat}) to extend them to multiple branches.
-The reason is that, while Wallace's formal axioms include branched states, he justifies them only for single branches, and the transition is not so trivial.
+\subsection{Richness axioms}